Explainer: Survey Editor

 Questions

 To get started with adding your questions, simply click [+Add Question] and your first question tile will be created.
 It is created as a [Short text] question type by default, but if you click [Short text], you will be presented with a list of question types to choose from.
 Make your choice, input your question text, select any of the options outlined below, and you are well on your way!
 Any subsequent questions you add will take on the type of the question before by default - that way if you wish to add a list of likerts for example, you do not have to select the "type" each time.
-If your question type is different, simply select "type" and make your choice.
-Don"t forget you can also use the "repeat" button if you have set up a multichoice for example and only want to change perhaps a little of the question text – this will stop you having to reinvent the wheel every time!
+If your question type is different, simply open the question type menu and make your choice.
+Don't forget you can also use the "repeat" button if you have set up a multichoice for example and only want to change perhaps a little of the question text – this will stop you having to reinvent the wheel every time!

-SurveyOptic currently has over 30 different questions types with many permutations of each question - for example over 70 different likert scales, layout choices for multichoice or option questions, different length or numbers of inputs for text questions.
+SurveyOptic currently has over 30 different questions types with many permutations of each question - for example over 70 different likert scales, layout choices for multichoice or multiselect questions, different length or numbers of inputs for text questions.

 Questions and any relevant choices can easily be edited by clicking on the edit button or the question text itself.
 When you have finished and wish to collapse the question to just its text, simply hit [done] – you will now be able to see more on your screen.
 You can also delete a question using the delete button, and will be able to "undelete" until the next save.